-The power of what kids can accomplish once they learn about voting is a crucial topic in a healthy democracy so this article covers the 5 best tips to teach kids about voting.
+The power of what kids can accomplish once they learn about voting is a crucial topic in a healthy democracy.

 The culture around voting in the United States has soured — especially among younger people.